Areejmohamed1/Traditionl_Restaurant_Sales_Analysis/README.md

 ## Project Overview

-This project presents a **Restaurant Sales Analytics Dashboard** built using **Databricks, SQL, and Power BI** to analyze restaurant operations, customer behavior, and business performance.
+This project presents a **Restaurant Sales Analytics Dashboard** built using **Databricks, SQL, and Power BI** with large dataset of 11+ million rows collected from multiple sources (Excel & JSON), to analyze restaurant operations, customer behavior, and business performance.

 The goal of this project is to transform **raw restaurant transaction data** into **actionable business insights** through data transformation, and interactive dashboards.